compiler-research/compiler-research.github.io/_posts/2026-03-25-cppalliance-fellowships.md

 3.  **The Discipline of the Merge:** The professional stamina required to follow an idea through a dozen rounds of review until it is finally accepted upstream.
-4.  **AI-aware Coding** Finding a good synergy between the AI-driven code development that helps the learning process but also accelerates development.
+4.  **AI-aware Coding:** Finding a good synergy between the AI-driven code development that helps the learning process but also accelerates development.